BYRIO/krita-webdoc-zh/KritaFAQ.rst

 How much memory does my image take?
 -----------------------------------

-For simple images, that’s pretty simple: you mulitply width \* height \* channels \* size of the channels (so, for a 1000×1000 16 bit integer rgba image: 1000 x 1000 x 4 x 2).
+For simple images, its easy to calculate: you multiply width \* height \* channels \* size of the channels (so, for a 1000×1000 16 bit integer rgba image: 1000 x 1000 x 4 x 2).
 You multiply this by the number of layers plus two (one for the image, one for the display).
 If you add